Russell Thomas (politician): Ross & Cromarty

 His next attempt to enter parliament was also in Scotland at the 1936 Ross and Cromarty by-election.
 In 1935, the Liberal National candidate was re-elected unopposed.
 When the by-election came around, a minority section of the local Liberal Association wanted a Liberal to stand and were unhappy when the majority decided to support a National Labour candidate.
 The Scottish Liberal Federation persuaded Thomas to stand as a Liberal candidate.
 However, the result was a disaster for Thomas as he finished fourth.

 Following this disappointment, Thomas decided to switch his support from the official Liberal party to the Liberal National party.

 Southampton

 His connection with the Liberal Nationals was far more rewarding when he was chosen as the National government's candidate for the 1940 by-election in Southampton.
 By then, a war time electoral truce between the main political parties was in operation, so Thomas was returned unopposed.

-At the 1945 General election, Thomas sought re-election as a Liberal National candidate in support of Winston Churchill.
+At the 1945 general election, Thomas sought re-election as a Liberal National candidate in support of Winston Churchill.
 Southampton was a dual member seat and he ran in tandem with a Conservative against two Labour candidates and a Liberal.
 However, he lost his seat and finished fourth.

+Middlesbrough East

 Thomas contested Middlesbrough East in the 1950 general election, however, this time not as a Liberal National but as an official Liberal candidate.
 He came third with 10% of the vote.